Special articles, columns and features exclusive to the MDb.

 Thanks for the cameos Retro!
 Can't wait to see what you guys come up with next.

 Team Ninja, collaborators on Metroid: Other M created a special Metroid stage called the "Geothermal Power Plant" for Dead or Alive: Dimensions on the 3DS.
-The stage takes place in the thermal energy core on the Bottle Ship with a 3DS remix of the "VS. Ridley" theme from Other M. Knock your opponents into the pit or beat them in the match to leave them to the mercy of Ridley, who will scrape them against the wall hardcore!
+The stage takes place in the thermal energy core on the Bottle Ship with a 3DS remix of Ridley's theme from Other M. Knock your opponents into the pit or beat them in the match to leave them to the mercy of Ridley, who will scrape them against the wall hardcore!
 There's no Freeze Gun escape clause this time!
 Samus can also appear and drops a Power Bomb to make a quick end to the fight.
 Thanks for the love, Yosuke Hayashi!

 - To unlock the stage, you must complete all 6 courses in Arcade Mode.